bd4/spack-tutorial/README.md

 2. Follow the tutorial

 The [official tutorial](http://spack.readthedocs.io/en/latest/tutorial_packaging.html) is well done.
-The basic idea is that in many casses spack can detect the build system used and generate the package automatically.
+In many cases spack can detect the build system used and generate the package automatically.

 Note that spack requires a public available source tarball.